 - Versus Title

 - Villain Respect: The machines' descriptive dialogue calls humans "Clever things.
-Unpredictable." more than once, and even seems impressed that Flo evaded them with her time jump in the first issue.This was to be the last battle, and she was the last soldier.
+Unpredictable." more than once, and they even seem impressed that Flo evaded them with her time jump in the first issue.This was to be the last battle, and she was the last soldier.
 And now she has made it a whole new war.

 - Zeroth Law Rebellion: RoboCop's programming prevents him from committing suicide.
 After seeing the truth in Flo's warning and realizing that if Skynet becomes self-aware because of him, billions of people will die, RoboCop focuses on the directive "Protect the innocent" to allow him to destroy himself.